10mm vs. 9mm: Stopping Power, Recoil, and Best Use Cases

 When it comes to self-defense, many shooters hold to the belief that you should shoot the caliber that has the best ballistics and the most stopping power that you can handle.
 These shooters like to favor a larger caliber bullet, such as the 10mm Auto.

-Other shooters believe that the ideal defense round should be lightweight and low recoil, allowing for accurate and quick follow-up shots as modern jacketed hollow points (JHP) have made the caliber debate moot.
+Other shooters believe that the ideal defense round should be lightweight and low recoil to allow accurate and quick follow-up shots, reasoning that modern jacketed hollow points (JHP) have made the caliber debate moot.
 These are typically your 9mm Luger concealed carry permit holders.

-In this article, we will compare the 9mm Luger and the 10mm Auto under the auspices of determining which round will be the better choice for personal defense.
+In this article, we will compare the 9mm Luger and the 10mm Auto under the auspices of determining which round would be the better choice for personal defense.

 What’s the Difference Between 9mm and 10mm?

-Sure, the bullet diameter is only 1mm different, but the bullet weight, muzzle velocity, and ft-lbs of energy are considerably different when comparing 10mm vs 9mm.
+Sure, the bullet diameters are only 1mm different, but the bullet weight, muzzle velocity, and striking energy are considerably different when comparing 10mm vs. 9mm.

-So, when you’re loading up your favorite semi-auto, which one do you go for?
-Do you go for your trusty Glock 19 or is a Glock 20 your go-to personal defense handgun?
+When you’re loading up your favorite semi-auto, which one do you go for?
+Do you go for your trusty Glock 19?
+Or is a Glock 20 your go-to personal defense handgun?

 Case Specs

-Looking at the case spec chart, we see that the 9mm Luger and the 10mm Auto are extremely different.
+Looking at the cartridge spec chart, we see that the 9mm Luger and the 10mm Auto are extremely different.

-The first thing to note is that the 10mm fires a 40-caliber bullet (0.401” bullet diameter) while the 9mm Luger fires a smaller, 9mm bullet (0.355” bullet diameter).
-Furthermore, the case capacity of the 10mm round is just short of double that of the 9mm, meaning that more gunpowder can fit into the 10mm allowing it to fire heavier bullets at a higher muzzle velocity.
+The first thing to note is that the 10mm fires a .40 caliber bullet (0.4005” true bullet diameter), while the 9mm Luger fires a smaller 0.355” diameter bullet.
+Furthermore, the case capacity of the 10mm round is just short of double that of the 9mm.
+More gunpowder can fit into the 10mm case, allowing it to fire heavier bullets at higher muzzle velocities.

 Simply put, the 10mm round is bigger in every category compared to the 9mm Luger.
-With the large case comes higher pressure, velocity, ft-lbs of energy, and recoil.
+With the large case comes higher pressure, velocity, energy, and recoil.

 Stopping Power

-Proponents of the 10mm round will point to the fact that it is a larger caliber, shoots heavier bullets at higher speeds and with increased muzzle energy.
-In theory, the bullets should leave a wider permanent wound channel and therefore cause increased blood loss if a critical organ is not damaged.
+Proponents of the 10mm will point out that it is a larger caliber, and fires heavier bullets at higher speeds with greater muzzle energy.
+In theory, the bullets should leave a wider permanent wound channel, thus increasing blood loss and the chance of striking a vital organ.

-However, with modern hollow points, the gap between handgun calibers has been closed significantly when it comes to permanent wound channels.
+Take all of that with a grain of salt, though.
+The gap between handgun calibers has been closed significantly when it comes to permanent wound channels thanks to modern state-of-the-art JHP designs.

-On average, a 10mm JHP round will expand between 50-100% of its starting diameter.
-However, the same can be said for the 9mm Luger as well.
-So, if we assume maximum expansion between the 10mm vs 9mm, we are talking about 0.8” vs 0.7”.
-That’s not exactly a huge difference.
+On average, a 10mm JHP will expand between 50-100% of its original diameter.
+However, the same can also be said for the 9mm Luger.
+If we assume maximum expansion, we are talking about 0.8” (10mm) vs. 0.7” (9mm).
+That’s not a huge difference.

-All modern personal defense ammo should expand with good reliability and repeatability through heavy clothing.
-These hollow points include the Hornady XTP, Remington Golden Saber, Speer Gold Dot, Winchester Ranger-T, and Underwood Jacketed Hollow point ammo.
+All modern personal defense bullets should expand reliably and repeatably, even after penetrating heavy clothing.
+Exemplary JHPs include the Hornady XTP, Remington Golden Saber, Speer Gold Dot, Winchester Ranger T-Series, and Federal HST.

-FBI ballistic gel data suggests that penetration for jacketed hollow point ammo is almost identical for 10mm and 9mm ammo.
+FBI ballistic gel data for these bullets suggest that penetration depths are almost identical for 10mm and 9mm JHP ammo.

-There is some suggestion that the kinetic energy transfer that the target receives can somehow incapacitate the target or remove their will to fight.
-This is one of the primary arguments that proponents of the 357 SIG use for justifying their choice over 9mm.
+There is evidence that stronger kinetic energy transfer incapacitates the target more effectively, or removes their will to fight.
+This is one of the primary arguments that proponents of the 357 SIG use to justify their choice over 9mm.

-There is a significant difference in terms of kinetic energy between the 10mm Auto and 9mm Luger, with the 10mm delivering almost double the ft-lbs of energy at the muzzle.
+There is a significant difference in terms of kinetic energy between the 10mm Auto and 9mm Luger, with the 10mm delivering almost double the energy at the muzzle.

-The final potential difference is the size of the temporary wound cavity which occurs when a bullet impacts soft tissue.
-Sometimes referred to as a stretch cavity, the temporary wound cavity is caused by the rapid transfer of energy to the target from the bullet impact.
+The final potential difference is the size of the temporary wound cavity inflicted when a bullet impacts soft tissue.
+Sometimes referred to as a “stretch cavity,” the temporary wound cavity is caused by the rapid transfer of energy to the target from bullet impact.

-There may be other forces involved here that cannot be calculated or quantified by ballistic gel, and as I’m not willing to sign up to get tagged by a 10mm nor a 9mm and share my feelings on the matter, I think the topic of Stopping Power will remain unknown with current data.
+There may be other forces at play here that cannot be calculated or quantified using ballistic gel.
+And since I’m not willing to sign up to get tagged by a 10mm *or* a 9mm and share my feelings on the matter, I think the topic of stopping power will remain unknown with current data.

 Recoil

-If there was controversy in terms of Stopping Power in the section above, Recoil is going to be considerably more cut-and-dry.
+If there was controversy in the section above, recoil is considerably more cut-and-dried.

-As we mentioned earlier, the FBI moved away from the 10mm round as the heavy recoil was simply too much for agents to handle and maintain quick follow-up shots.
+As mentioned earlier, the FBI moved away from the 10mm round because its heavy recoil was simply too much for agents to handle and maintain quick follow-up shots.

-For your standard 10mm self-defense loads, shooters will have to endure recoil in the range of 10-12 ft-lbs of punishment to their wrists.
-In contrast, 9mm shooters will only have to fight off 4 to 8 ft-lbs of recoil.
+With standard 10mm self-defense loads, shooters will have to endure 10 to 12 ft-lbs of free recoil energy.
+In contrast, 9mm shooters will only have to withstand 4 to 8 ft-lbs of recoil.

 The punishing recoil of 10mm loads also causes more wear and tear on the handgun itself, requiring parts to be replaced more frequently than with a 9mm handgun.

-However, there is no denying that the 9mm Luger has significantly less recoil than the 10mm, making the 9mm easier to shoot and shooters can become proficient with it quicker.
+There is no denying that the 9mm Luger has significantly less recoil than the 10mm.
+It’s easier to fire, and shooters can become proficient with it quicker.

 The 9mm wins this one by a country mile.